History of Jill Biden in Timeline

 Don't Forget, God Bless Our Troops

-On November 6, 2012, Barack Obama and her husband Joe Biden were re-elected, marking the start of Jill Biden's second term as Second Lady.
+On November 6, 2012, Barack Obama and Joe Biden were re-elected, marking the start of Jill Biden's second term as Second Lady.

-January 2013: Begins second term as Second Lady
+January 2013: Start of Second Term as Second Lady

-In January 2013, Jill Biden began her second term as Second Lady, continuing to support military personnel and visiting the Center for the Intrepid rehabilitation facility for amputees.
+In January 2013, following the re-election of Obama and her husband, Jill Biden began her second term as Second Lady, continuing her support for military personnel.

 During the 2014 U.S. midterm Congressional elections, Jill Biden campaigned for several Democrats, including Mark Udall in Colorado and Michelle Nunn in Georgia.